-- NVQ units, where appropriate, at ages 14-16 and linked to apprenticeships etc. at age 16+ - GCSEs in Mathematics, English, Science, Humanities, Arts, RE and Citizenship. - EdExcel Entry Level Certificates at Entry Levels 1, 2 and 3. - BTEC Awards at Levels 1-3. - Edexcel Functional Skills linked to the 14-19 Diplomas as part of the Foundation suite of qualifications. - Foundation Degrees and Open University modules.
+- NVQ units, where appropriate, at ages 14-16 and linked to apprenticeships etc. at age 16+ - GCSEs in Mathematics, English, Science, Humanities, Arts, RE and Citizenship. - EdExcel Entry Level Certificates at Entry Levels 1, 2 and 3. - BTEC Awards at Levels I-3. - Edexcel Functional Skills linked to the 14-19 Diplomas as part of the Foundation suite of qualifications. - Foundation Degrees and Open University modules.

-Herefordshire schools, like the Local Authority, were largely hostile to the establishment and development of the school and it may have been a mistake on our part that we did not originally set the age range at 11-19 rather than 14-19.
+"Herefordshire schools, like the Local Authority, were largely hostile to the establishment and development of the school and it may have been a mistake on our part that we did not originally set the age range at 11-19 rather than 14-19."

-A Batchelor, founding member
+A. Batchelor, Founding Member

-- Apprenticeships: This would be a major focus for the Robert Owen School and the German vocational school model, with its seamless integration of general and vocational education, would be mirrored.
+Apprenticeships: This would be a major focus for the Robert Owen School and the German vocational school model, with its seamless integration of general and vocational education, would be mirrored.
 At the end of the 14-16 years phase each student would be offered a menu of apprenticeships of between one- and four-years duration, providing on-the-job training with industry standard qualifications.
 Structured apprenticeships would be offered at three levels along with ongoing counselling and guidance for each student:

-- I. Intermediate Level Apprenticeships

-Working towards work-based learning

-qualifications such as Level 2 Competence

-Qualification, functional skills and a

-relevant knowledge-based qualification.

-- 2. Advanced Level Apprenticeships

-Working towards work-based learning

-at Level 3 Competence Qualification,

-functional skills and a relevant knowledge

-based qualification.

-- 3. Higher Level Apprenticeships.
-Working towards work-based learning qualifications such as Level 4 Competence Qualification, functional skills and a relevant knowledge-based qualification such as a Foundation Degree.
+I. Intermediate Level Apprenticeships Working towards work-based learning qualifications such as Level 2 Competence Qualification, functional skills and a relevant knowledge-based qualification.
+Advanced Level Apprenticeships Working towards work-based learning at Level 3 Competence Qualification, functional skills and a relevant knowledge based qualification.